abcb1122/p2pswapbot/SETUP.md

 ### Critical Security Steps:

-1. **Private Key Security**
+1. **Seed Phrase Security**
-   - Store private keys securely
+   - Store 12-word mnemonic securely offline
-   - Never commit private keys to git
+   - Never commit seed phrase to git
-   - Use environment variables only
+   - Test recovery with small amounts
-   - Backup keys securely
+   - Backup in multiple secure locations

 2. **Testnet Only**
    - This setup is for testnet only
-   - Never use testnet keys on mainnet
+   - Never use testnet addresses on mainnet
    - Clearly label all wallets as testnet

 3. **Access Control**